 Fundamentally, our missional strategies and policies have not worked for a long time, are not working and will not work.
 Hence the development of the Concept of an ‘Unbounded Church’.

 Firstly and essentially, it is time (indeed long past time) to grasp that Australia is now fundamentally a pagan country with most Australians living in socio-spiritual universes parallel to and alien to the ‘Church’ universe, in which they worship ‘other gods’.
 The urgent need is for a church designed to do ‘Pagan Mission’, something mainline western churches have never done in their own culture, but now need to learn how to do.
-It is this that underlies the concept of an ‘Unbounded Church’, that is a church set free, unbound, from its traditional forms, styles, missionally anachronistic thinking, and also with the walls (bounds)of its buildings, that separate the ‘church’ from the majority of the population, removed.
+It is this that underlies the concept of an ‘Unbounded Church’, that is a church set free, unbound, from its traditional forms, styles, missionally anachronistic thinking, and also with the spiritual, physical and cultural walls (bounds) that separate the ‘church’ from the majority of the population, removed.

-The urgent need is to begin to develop a totally new paradigm, an ‘Unbounded Church’ of Missional Community (MC) networks totally separate from the standard church model, or possibly in some cases with a very loose connection to individual churches (as is happening in the UK), embryonic examples of which are beginning to arise in Ausralia.
+The urgent need is to begin to develop a totally new paradigm, an ‘Unbounded Church’ of Missional Community (MC) networks totally separate from the standard church model, or possibly in some cases with a very loose connection to individual churches (that is the ‘Mixed economy church model), embryonic examples of which are beginning to arise in Australia.

 • A ‘Mindset shift’ to a ‘new level of thinking’, a beginning to strategize as if we are faced, as we in reality are, with evangelizing a pagan Africa of 200 years ago.